Obama Pardons: White House Sees ‘Pretty Stark Difference Between Chelsea Manning And Edward Snowden’

 White House Press Secretary Josh Earnest said Friday that in considering individual presidential clemency applications there is a “pretty stark difference between Chelsea Manning and Edward Snowden.”

-The Obama pardons are coming, it seems.
-According to the White House official transcript, however, there is much to consider for DOJ and Obama in these final days before a Donald Trump Administration begins.
+According to the White House official transcript, however, there is much to consider for the DOJ and Obama in these final days before a Donald Trump Administration begins.

 “Well, what I can tell you is that the Department of Justice and the President will consider individual clemency applications on their merits.
 And there are obviously a wide range of factors that the President and the Department of Justice will consider.”

-But further, Earnest did make clear, in his verbal illustration to gathered White House press, that the factors were important to the President and the Department of Justice when granting pardons before January 20.
+But further, Earnest did make clear in his verbal illustration to gathered White House press that the factors were important to the President and the Department of Justice when granting pardons before January 20.

 “And I think to illustrate one of them would be to illustrate the pretty stark difference between Chelsea Manning and Edward Snowden.”